 - Gradually increase your activity level.
 When changing the intensity or duration of a physical activity, do so gradually.
 For example, if you want to increase the amount of weight you're using while strength training, increase it by no more than 10 percent each week until you reach your new goal.

 If you suspect that you have an overuse injury, consult your doctor.
-He or she will likely ask you to take a break from the activity that caused the injury and recommend medication for any pain and inflammation.
+He or she will likely ask you to take a break from the activity that caused the injury, but you may be able to perform alternative training as long as it does not stress the involved body part.

 Be sure to tell your doctor if you've recently made changes in your workout technique, intensity, duration, frequency or types of exercises.
 Identifying the cause of your overuse injury will help you correct the problem and avoid repeating it.